cedric-v/cedric-v/src/en/facile-pour-vous-donc-sans-valeur.md

   <article class="max-w-none space-y-8 text-[#1f1f1f] prose prose-lg">
     <div class="section-card p-8 bg-white space-y-6">
-      <p class="text-lg leading-relaxed">I sometimes hear contractor customers devaluing their work on the grounds that it's simple for them to achieve. <strong>Noooonnnnn... 🙈</strong></p>
+      <p class="text-lg leading-relaxed">I sometimes hear contractor customers devaluing their work on the grounds that it's simple for them to achieve. <strong>Noooo... 🙈</strong></p>

       <p class="text-lg leading-relaxed">You've found what you do naturally, almost effortlessly, <strong>AND that's valuable to your customers</strong>?
 Well, bravo!
 This is precisely the <strong>"sweet spot"</strong> as the English say.</p>